Evoked Potentials

 | Asymmetric half-field responses | Post-chiasmal lesion | Optic tract or radiation lesion; homonymous pattern |

-VEP is the most sensitive EP for detecting MS. P100 latency remains prolonged even after clinical recovery from optic neuritis — it serves as a permanent "fingerprint" of prior demyelination.
+VEP is the most sensitive EP for detecting MS. P100 latency typically persists long-term after clinical recovery from optic neuritis (~10–20% normalize over years) — it serves as a long-lasting "fingerprint" of prior demyelination.
 A prolonged P100 in a clinically unaffected eye supports dissemination in space.

 Brainstem Auditory Evoked Potentials (BAEP)